 We fundamentally believe that natural treatments we offer for the conditions we work with provide the best possible prevention because, unlike many of the synthetic treatments used by clinical doctors and medical practitioners, they are developed to be aligned with the body’s natural processes.

 A good example of this is hormone replacement therapy.
-The mainstream clinical approach to this uses synthetic hormones in an attempt to balance and regulate the body’s declining hormone levels and mainly to relieve menopause symptoms.
+The clinical approach to this uses synthetic hormones in an attempt to balance and regulate the body’s declining hormone levels.

-Unfortunately, this treatment carries with it a certain amount of risk, particularly around some forms of cancer, heart disease and strokes and so more and more women are avoiding it.
-But mainstream clinical treatment with these synthetic hormones isn’t the only solution to restoring the body’s hormonal balance and conquering the unpleasant symptoms that are associated with the menopause – hot flushes, mood swings and night sweats, for example.
+But clinical treatment isn’t the only solution to restoring the body’s hormonal balance and conquering the unpleasant symptoms that are associated with the menopause – hot flushes, mood swings and night sweats, for example.

-The compounds we use have exactly the same chemical and molecular structure as the hormones produced by the body and have been scientifically confirmed to carry none of the risks.
+The compounds we use have exactly the same chemical and molecular structure as the hormones produced by the body and so carry none of the risks.

-We take the same natural, preventative approach to breast health, anti-ageing, heart health, and libido treatment and hair restoration.
+We take the same natural, preventative approach to breast health, anti-ageing, heart health, fertility and libido treatment.

-The computer-assisted ThermoCheck® breast thermography screening process I developed uses thermal imaging to look for irregularities in breast tissue temperature which can be the first sign of a potential cancer risk.
+The computer-assisted ThermoCheck® breast thermography screening process I developed uses thermal imaging to screen for irregularities in breast tissue temperature which can be the first sign of a potential cancer risk.